 Authors, what would you like to show as points 2.1 is narrated?
 Perhaps we can film the different PTMScan products.
 Is there a kit that is sent to the client for each product?

 Alternatively we could show an illustration of some of the mentioned PTMs.
+Show figure 2 text with new modified peptide images included.

 PhosphoScan® provides in-depth, yet focused phosphoproteome analysis, using phospho-motif antibodies as immunoaffinity reagents (Text Overlay: PhosphoScan® Service).
 These motif antibodies react broadly with diverse sets of serine, threonine, and tyrosine phosphorylated sequences.

 LAB MEDIA: 2849_PTMScan_Fig3.
 Editors, please highlight antibodies in list with the corresponding colors from the motif antibody tree.
 Authors, could you provide a higher quality version of the motif antibody tree?
+Yes.
+Please show kinome tree image on figure 3A and then a list of PhosphoScan antibodies from figure 3B.

 This technology is extremely useful to isolate and identify phosphopeptides that result from specific disease states, or from drug or kinase inhibitor treatment.